 My first tip is to switch it up often.
 Your body needs to be shocked in order for your metabolism to stay moving.
 This is one of my top fitness hacks for women because it is something that we totally forget about – even though it’s simple.

-You could try a new group fitness class – or not!
+Consider trying my home workout program to establish a strong foundation.
+Or you could try a new group fitness class.
 You don’t have to make extreme changes to your lifestyle or exercise to benefit, either.
 Simply try varying your intensity, speed, time, or weight in any activity.
 For example, if you typically hit the elliptical machine for 30 minutes of steady-state cardio, try a hill-climb program.
 Or, if you normally only do cardio, start incorporating a few weight-bearing exercises.